Why do you need to install drivers for the Arducam USB camera shield?

 Device Driver Installation

-When installing the driver on Windows, you might need to disable the Windows driver signature by following the two video below:
+When installing the driver on Windows, you might need to disable the Windows driver signature by following the two videos below:

 Plug the USB cable into the camera and the host PC USB port, and you should be able to see a notification from the lower right of the taskbar.
 The auto-installation of the driver will fail, and we have to install the USB camera driver manually.